ZerothAngel/FtDScripts/ftd-notes.md

 I pretty much regularly use all scripts that I have listed on my public page.
 But there's a handful of exceptions, and you should be wary about using them as well:

  * airplane &mdash; This is still too new, and I have no airplane design of my own.
 I have been testing with the SD Wyvern, SS Retribution, and a workshop plane.
 All but the Retribution are just "aerodynamic bricks" &mdash; they don't actually have any lift.
 So something to be aware of.
- * aerostat/subpump &mdash; I just created these out of curiosity.
-I don't have any helium airships nor do I use air pumps for depth control of my submarines.
  * multiprofile &mdash; Though I use this regularly (it's now my standard missile script), I don't use the weapon slot or direction selectors at all.
- * umultiprofile/unifiedmissile &mdash; These are obsolete, but they're written on top of generalmissile, so everything underneath the configuration is still well-tested.
  * rocketcontrol &mdash; Created this due to a request, but I don't use it myself.
- * interceptmanager &mdash; This was necessary on my adventure sub because I couldn't get the firing constraints to work for the side-firing anti-torpedo torpedoes.
-But I've since switched to LAMS.

-## Mainframes ##

-The Lua interface to mainframes is very barebones and minimal.
-And like the other block-oriented Lua bindings, there's no method to directly address specific blocks.

-**So I build with only one mainframe**.

-With multiple mainframes, when one gets destroyed and then rebuilt, it gets put at the end of the mainframe list.
-Since mainframes can only be addressed by their index into this list, this is a big problem.
-We have no access to the mainframe names, only to their *world* coordinates (which changes from frame to frame as the vehicle moves/rotates).
-It's probably possible to map this back to local coordinates, but it may still be iffy.

-Additionally, `I.AIMode` (which returns the AI's state &mdash; "off", "on", "combat", etc.) only looks at mainframe 0.
-Depending on damage, mainframe 0 may not be the one with the required cards.

-So when using my script (or any Lua script, really), it's best to use a single mainframe **or** equip each mainframe identically (same cards).
-Something I'm experimenting with is having a single set of cards shared by multiple mainframes (all transmitting on the same channel).

 ## Thrusters ##